I am Canadian – a multi-manager approach to Canada

 Jerry Javasky, Chuck Roth and John Smolinski (The Ivy Team) Dina Degler, Dennis Starritt and Phil Taller (The Universal Group – Bluewater) Peter Cundill and Alan Pasnik (The Cundil Approach) Bill Proctor (The Industrial Group of Funds) John Rohr (Some high-tech influence)

 Also, Nitin Mehta of Henderson will be contributing to the foreign component of the fund.

 - Diversification reduces risk – Rather than try to buy 5 different Canadian money managers for style diversification, the Mackenzie Select Managers Canada fund makes a lot of sense.
-The chances of having this fund go completely out of favour because of style is less likely.
+The chances of having this fund go completely out of favor because of style are less likely.

 - No cash – This fund is not designed to hold cash.
 This will help in bull markets and could be a performance drag in bear markets.

 - High MER – This fund charges a premium Management Fee (0.25% per year).
 With a unique concept, only time will tell if the higher MER is worth the story.